Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

   ```
   For example, we have placed both archives in this folder ``$WRK_DIR/MPSOCDPU-PRE-POST-PL-ACC/dpu_trd/``.

-- clone somewhere in your files system the Vitis-AI (1.4.1) github repository https://github.com/Xilinx/Vitis-AI with the command:
+- Clone the Vitis-AI (1.4.1) GitHub repository https://github.com/Xilinx/Vitis-AI with this command:
   ```shell
   git clone https://github.com/Xilinx/Vitis-AI.git
   ```
-  For example we have placed it in the folder ``$WRK_DIR/Vitis-AI-1.4.1``.
+  For example, we have placed it in the  ``$WRK_DIR/Vitis-AI-1.4.1`` folder.

-### 1.4.2 Installing the sdk
+### 1.3.2 Installing the SDK

 Decompress ``xilinx-zynqmp-common-v2021.1.tar.gz``  and extract its ``sysroot``:
 ```shell